 The Russian Federation is concentrating troops and naval vessels on the border with Ukraine, in numbers not seen since 2014, the year of the crisis that irrevocably turned Russia into a monster in the eyes of the Western world and Crimea into its 22nd Republic.

-The Donbas has always been a very ‘hot’ area.
+The Donbass has always been a very ‘hot’ area.
 It has never enjoyed the media attention in Europe or the United States of America that Crimea has enjoyed since it has not been annexed by Russia.
-‘Donbas’ is the name by which the geographical region of the Seversky Donets riverbed is known, coinciding with the two eastern Ukrainian oblasts of Donetsk and Lugansk.
-The Donbas war has been going on for seven years, involving the two self-proclaimed People’s Republics of Donetsk and Lugansk, more or less officially assisted by Russia, and the Ukrainian state assisted by NATO.
+‘Donbass’ is the name by which the geographical region of the Seversky Donets riverbed is known, coinciding with the two eastern Ukrainian oblasts of Donetsk and Lugansk.
+The Donbass war has been going on for seven years, involving the two self-proclaimed People’s Republics of Donetsk and Lugansk, more or less officially assisted by Russia, and the Ukrainian state assisted by NATO.
 Most of the population living in the two rebel Ukrainian regions is of Russian ethnicity and language – more than 70% according to statistics.

 When riots broke out in Ukraine following then-President Yanukovych’s decision not to sign a free trade treaty with the European Union, which could have brought Ukraine closer to the ‘Western bloc’ and paved the way for future Ukrainian membership of the EU and thus NATO, Putin’s Russia felt it was its duty to intervene.
 The ‘excuses’ with which the Russian armed forces entered Ukraine were to rescue the fleeing president – to maintain the continuity of the democratically elected government – and to protect the Russian-speaking and ethnic population, which is substantial but still a minority in Ukraine, obviously concentrated in the Crimean Peninsula and border areas.